Shed antler hunting seems to get more popular every year and so are on the increase the social media posts on monster sheds everyone seems to find.

 2. The aspect of the areas you target is also an important factor to consider looking for white gold.
 You want to focus on pieces of land that face south and east.
 These aspects receive the most sunlight this time of year, and it’s where you can expect to find the most traffic from deer.

 3. Lastly, prepare for the day and pack accordingly because you’ll be covering a lot of ground.
-Make sure you have a solid pair of boots to keep them warm and dry and pack the necessary layers for trekking allover the place.
+Make sure you have a solid pair of hunting boots to keep them warm and dry and pack the necessary layers for trekking allover the place.

 Carl Drake – Hunters Specialties